eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 Throughout the summer Roman and the rest of the `r-hyperspec` team would attach GitHub issues and useful resources and to the board such as this: [this](https://www.freecodecamp.org/news/why-you-should-not-use-feature-branches-a86950126124/).
 GitHub resources like that were super helpful as references for contributors that are familiar and unfamiliar with Github.

 ### 1.2.3.
 Trello + GitHub integration
-Roman also showed the team how we could integrate the [two](https://blog.trello.com/github-and-trello-integrate-your-commits).
-To be honest, from my perspective, this feature was essentially training wheels for me as I was the most inexperienced with Git/Github and project management.
-In fact, if one looks at the use of this feature throughout the summer via the public trello board or GitHub, they would find that it's use decreased slowly over time (as I am a slow learner).
+Roman also showed the team how to integrate the [two](https://blog.trello.com/github-and-trello-integrate-your-commits).
+From my perspective, this feature was essentially training wheels for me as I was the most inexperienced with Git/Github and project management.
+In fact, if one looks at the use of this feature throughout the summer via the public trello board or GitHub, they would find that its use decreases slowly over time (as I am a slow learner).
 The `r-hyperspec` Trello board can be viewed [here](https://trello.com/b/L1SzTFfO/hyperspec-gsoc).

 ---
 # Report for Week of 5-11-20 (Week 2)